We Have Our Work Cut Out For Us

 Working full time should not leave you in poverty

 Unions do a great job of helping to ensure that workers have good wages, medical care, and are treated properly by their employers.
 Not all workers are union members though.
 In those cases the state needs to look out for it's people.
 And in no circumstance should a fully employed human being live in poverty.

 At a time when the climate crisis is affecting everything on our planet, our islands have never been more vulnerable.
-And yet the people of Hawai'i must decide, are we going to continue with business as usual?
+And yet the people of Hawai'i must decide if we are going to continue with business as usual?
 Importing our food, our energy, catering to the rich and wealthy, allowing the gap between the rich and the poor to widen, not investing in our keiki, criminalizing the poor and the houseless, or are we going to see the error in our ways and change course?
 These and much more are the issues of our islands.
-Candidates for Mayor must address them.
 How we try to solve them will be decided by your vote.